Tar (tobacco residue): Third-hand smoking and its effects

 Third-hand smoke is residual nicotine and other chemicals left on a variety of indoor surfaces by tobacco smoke.
 This residue reacts with indoor pollutants to create a toxic mix.
 Containing cancer-causing substances, this third-hand smoke poses a potential health hazard to nonsmokers who are exposed to it, especially children.

 Studies have shown that third-hand smoke clings to many things such as hair, skin, clothes, furniture, drapes, walls, bedding, carpets, dust, vehicles and other surfaces, even long after smoking has stopped.
 Individuals at risk such as infants, children and nonsmoking adults may suffer tobacco-related health problems when they inhale, ingest or touch substances containing third-hand smoke.
 Third-hand smoke is a relatively new concept, and researchers are still studying its possible dangers.

 Third-hand smoking can be a serious concern, as it affects other people's health.
 In a house, the tobacco residue of the smoke can build up on surfaces over time.
-Unfortunately, excess smoke can not be removed just by airing out rooms and opening windows.
+Unfortunately, excess smoke cannot be removed just by airing out rooms and opening windows.
 Scientists have reported that third-hand smoke may cause up to 60 percent of the harm caused by regular exposure to smoke.